![]() |

 always serve beer with the meal, so that was refreshing.

-After lunch we headed to another huge park to see Tian Tan (the Temple of Heaven).
-The temple was completed during the Ming Dynasty and is one of the largest temple complexes in China.
-It was here that the emperor would make sacrifices and pray to heaven and his ancestors at the winter solstice.
-As the Son of Heaven, the emperor could intercede with the gods on behalf of his people and pray for a good harvest.
-The Temple of Heaven was an amazing building and we spent about 2 hours at the site.
 The plan was to go directly from the tour to dinner and the opera, but when the tour guide noticed how hot and sweaty were were, he asked if we wished to shorten the afternoon tour to give time to go back to the hotel before dinner.
 If anyone had said "hey, we paid for the tour, so we want our money's worth", the group would have collectively killed them.
 It didn't take long to get around the city.
 I should mention that the

 traffic was quite good yesterday and today because it was the tail end